wcm-io/io.wcm.maven.archetypes.aem/src/test/resources/projects-github/README.txt

-Separate list of test projects to be used on travis-ci - which does not have access to non-public Adobe binaries.
+Separate list of test projects to be used on Github Actions - which does not have access to non-public Adobe service pack binaries.